Skip to content

 Do aphrodisiacs work differently for men and women?

-Are synthetic aphrodisiacs better than natural?
+Are synthetic aphrodisiacs better than natural ones?

 Can aphrodisiacs help with erectile dysfunction?